MathCancer/PhysiCell/documentation/Quickstart.md

 ### Windows

-The currently preferred way to use PhysiCell on Windows is to install MinGW64, a minimal version of GCC that supports OpenMP (on a 64-bit computer).
+The preferred way to use PhysiCell on Windows is to install MinGW64, a minimal version of GCC that supports OpenMP (on a 64-bit computer).

 1) From [msys2.org](https://www.msys2.org), follow steps 1-4 (stopping before step 5).
 Click through the setup dialog, accepting the default suggestions.